Greek primordial deities: Non-Hesiodic theogonies

 The ancient Greeks entertained different versions of the origin of primordial deities.
 Some of these stories were possibly inherited from the pre-Greek Aegean cultures.

 Homeric primordial theogony

 The Iliad, an epic poem attributed to Homer about the Trojan War (an oral tradition of c.
-700–600 BCE), states that Oceanus (and possibly Tethys, too) is the parent of all the deities.
+700–600 BC), states that Oceanus (and possibly Tethys, too) is the parent of all the deities.